 Ergonomics: What features make the ergonomic keyboard in question better than a regular old typing device?
 The deviations from the norm can be simple or complicated, subtle or in-your-face, and each of these styles has its place.
 But do these additions actually provide any of the health benefits that an ergonomic keyboard should provide?
 They better.
 There’s no sense in buying a specifically designed ergonomic keyboard that fails completely when it comes to ergonomics.

-Size and Shape: Considering that many of these keyboards are intended for folks who do a lot of typing, they should be able to work with your current work station, in either a professional or home office setting.
+Size and Shape: Considering that many of these keyboards are intended for folks who do a lot of typing, they should be able to work with your current workstation, in either a professional or home office setting.
 A small desktop footprint is always great, and clunkier, unnecessary features are not.
 In general, a good ergonomic keyboard shouldn’t have to occupy more desk space than a regular one.

-Wrist Rest: Just about every ergonomic keyboard comes with a wrist rest which helps turn up the strain relief.
+Wrist Rest: Just about every ergonomic keyboard comes with a wrist rest which helps turn up strain relief.
 But how good is the wrist rest?
 Is it cheaply built, the kind that cakes after continuous use?
 If it attracts dust or falls apart before you even get used to your new keyboard, it might as well not even be included in the ergonomic keyboard package.
 The best offerings will also be detachable, for further personalization.

 Design: When it comes to computer tech, in many cases, good design sense means a device will work the way you want it to.
 Of course, as these are ergonomic keyboards we’re considering, design sense is half the battle.
-Sleek build almost always ensures good performance, especially as far as long-term usage is concerned.
+A sleek build almost always ensures good performance, especially as far as long-term usage is concerned.

 Reliability and Responsiveness: A good ergonomic keyboard shouldn’t compromise when it comes to performance.
 Slapping keys should have no noticeable delay, or worse, lag.
 This of course is doubly important if you plan on using an ergonomic keyboard for gaming where lag times can cost you seconds, which can cost you victories on the battlefield.